Monitoring and surveying

 Restoring wetlands

-During 2024, the Southern dunlin project has co-financed a wetland project in south-eastern Öland, led by the County Administrative Board in Kalmar County.
-The location was deemed suitable, among other things, because there were nesting southern dunlins in the past.
-The work at the site simply means that surface water is retained and diverted so that the seabed holds more water and moisture than before.
-Dams have been built, and the ditches that were dug in the late 1800s with the aim of channeling water directly into the Baltic Sea have been closed - all to recreate the environment that the coastal meadow waders need.
-Today, the seabed holds significantly more water than before the work began.
-Thanks to the measures, the water is also kept longer during the southern dunlins' most important fledging period in May and June.
+Project Southern Dunlin has co-funded a wetland restoration project in south-eastern Öland, led by the County Administrative Board of Kalmar County.
+The site was considered suitable partly because Southern dunlins have previously bred there.
+Small dams were built, and drainage ditches dug in the late 19th century to channel water directly into the Baltic Sea have been filled in, all to restore the habitat that waders on coastal meadows depend on.
+Today, the wet grassland retains significantly more water than before the work began.
+Thanks to these measures, water is also held in the area for longer during the dunlins’ most important chick-rearing period in May and June.

 Predator control